amanvaidya/urlShortener/README.md

 Contributions are welcome!
 If you find any bugs or want to enhance the application, please submit an issue or create a pull request.
 Make sure to follow the existing code style and provide clear commit messages.<br>

 ## License<br>
-This project is licensed under the MIT License.
-You can find more details in the <a href="https://github.com/amanvaidya/urlShortner/blob/main/License">LICENSE</a> file.<br>
+This project is licensed under the <a href="https://github.com/amanvaidya/urlShortner/blob/main/License">MIT License.</a><br>

 ## Contact
 If you have any questions or suggestions, feel free to contact me at amanvaidya700@gmail.com